ecolovecat/gameconsolee/README.md

 ## How to run game?

-First, you use F11 to run the code.
+First, use F11 to run the code.
 Then **use up and down arrow** to make this menu appear